 PROGRAMME 5: SOCIO-ECONOMIC INNOVATION PARTNERSHIPS

-To enhance the growth and development priorities of government through targeted S&T-based innovation interventions and the development of strategic partnerships with other government departments, industry, research institutions and communities
+To enhance the growth and development priorities of government through targeted science and technology-based innovation interventions and the development of strategic partnerships with other government departments, industry, research institutions and communities.